Let Kids Play

 Stickers and buttons for the children to use to show their support

-Olivia and I met just this year but bonded instantly over our (creepily) similar design style and shared passion for design with a higher purpose.
-In early January, we decided to execute a 'passion project' which would allow us to create something outside the institutional boundaries of our University; and what an experience!
-This project forced us to be more organized, resourceful and collaborative than any of our school projects to date.
+Olivia and I met in our third year of university and bonded instantly over our similar design style and shared passion for design with a higher purpose.
+We decided to execute a passion project which would allow us to create something outside the institutional boundaries of our University; and what an experience!
+This project forced us to be more organized, resourceful and collaborative than any of our school projects ever did.

 The subject matter of this campaign is one we are both deeply passionate about.
 The project has opened our eyes to how thoughtful research-driven design can be, and also to all the different ways in which research drives design.